cmac-duke/s-1lab-website/README.md

 brew install hugo
 ```

+In the future, you may update your homebrew packages by entering: ```brew update```

 ### Cloning the repo

 Navigate to where you want to keep a clone of the repository on your system.
-Then, clone it with the following command:
+If you are using the command line for the first time, there are plenty of tutorials for navigation.
+You'll likely only need to use three commands: pwd (present working directory), cd (change directory), and ls (list).
+And remember, you can press TAB to autocomplete your destination.

+Once you're where you want to be, clone our website's repository ("repo" for short) with the following command, which you can copy and paste (usually with Cmd/Ctrl + Shift + V):

 ```
 git clone https://github.com/cmac-duke/s-1lab-website.git